laravel/docs/homestead.md

 ### Connecting Via SSH

-To connect to your Homestead environment via SSH, issue the `vagrant ssh` command from your Homestead directory.
+To connect to your Homestead environment via SSH, issue the `homestead ssh` command from your Homestead directory.

 Since you will probably need to SSH into your Homestead machine frequently, consider creating an "alias" on your host machine: